pak-center/ncitizen/README.md

 # ncitizen
-Nakshatra Citizen - COBOL PGM to extract dates of birth from BIG DATA in DB2 as SQL query in batch.
+Nakshatra Citizen - COBOL PGM to extract dates of birth from BIG DATA in DB2 using SQL query in batch processing.
 Do some analytics, display statistics and write them to data set